 “We are also proud to have worked and partnered with Fortune 500 giants like SIEMENS and Autodesk.
 This is a very niche sector, and only a few such companies are offering specialised and custom design software solutions.
 Our domain expertise, ability to integrate advanced technologies like AI/ML and VR/AR, strong R&D, and a very strong team of engineers help us stay ahead in the industry,” Varun adds.

-The competitors of nCircle Tech include the likes of Capricot Technologies, Neilsoft, Rolta and 3D PLM Global Services among the others.
+The competitors of nCircle Tech include the likes of Capricot Technologies, Neilsoft, Rolta, and 3D PLM Global Services among others.

 The Way Forward